 About Ryan

-Pictures that tell a thousand words
+Pictures worth a thousand words (of gratitude)

 “Ryan was active in the Institute for Canadian Citizenship’s 6 Degrees gatherings on immigration and citizenship, where I saw his ability to relate and work comfortably with diverse people and make the necessary effort to understand their reality.
 Something which isn’t said enough about people – Ryan knows Canada.
 This is far more complicated and important than we admit – particularly given that unlike most Canadians he knows much of the North, the serious experience of the non-urban, the toughness of so much of Canada.
 One result is his ability to reflect and act on these very different aspects of Canada.”